Getting a job

 Self-employment

 For some disabled people, self-employment can be a good choice as it lets them work in a way and to a timetable that suits them.
-Job Centres and other organisations can provide support in setting up a business, but many people may need ongoing help with managing business administration including tax and accounting.
+Job Centres and other organisations can provide support in setting up a business.
+Some people may need ongoing help with managing business administration including tax and accounting.

 What rights does my son or daughter have in work?